iusmac/7SIM/README.md

   feature (note that it may not work on some devices due to OEM limitations.
 Refer to [FAQ](#faq) for troubleshooting)
 - Add an arbitrary number of schedules per SIM card
-  > 🚧 **Work-in-Progress**
-  >
-  > This feature is already implement "under the hood", but needs UI overhaul.
-Currently, the UI
-  > only supports two schedules (`start` and `end`) that are treated as a single schedule sharing
-  > the same days of the week and the <em>Use schedule</em> switch.
-  >
-  > Subscribe to the iusmac/7SIM/issues/1 to be notified when this feature will be fully
-  > implemented.
 - Automatically supply the PIN code provided by you to unlock the SIM card
 - Automatically detect ongoing call and postpone SIM card deactivation
 - Tinted SIM card icons